Eranthis hyemalis

 - Flower Description:

-- Blooms in late winter to early spring, on 3 to 4 inch tall stalks from February to March.
-A stalked cyme or panicle, terminal, often nodding.
-The green bracts form a collar surrounding the flowers are gigantic, leaf-like, dark green, entire to sparsely toothed, +/- lobed.
-3-4" diameter; 6 petals, showy, pigmented, broadly ovate-elliptic; inner petal segments numerous, consisting of tubular nectaries, green to greenish-yellow, ephemeral; stamens numerous, anther yellow.
+- Blooms in late winter to early spring on 3 to 4-inch tall stalks from February to March.
+The green bracts form a collar surrounding the flowers and are leaf-like, dark green, entire to sparsely toothed, +/- lobed.
+The flowers have 6 petals and are showy, pigmented, and broadly ovate-elliptic.
+The inner petal segments are numerous and consist of tubular nectaries that are green to greenish-yellow.
+The stamens are numerous, and the anther is yellow.
+The bright yellow cup-shaped flower measures 1 inch in diameter.

 -